Pearhlh/SpringSecurity-6-and-JWT/README.md

 To build and run the project, follow these steps:

 * Clone the repository: `git clone https://github.com/Pearhlh/SpringSecurity-6-and-JWT.git`
-* Add database "jwt_security" to mysql
+* Add database "jwt_demo" to mysql

 -> The application will be available at http://localhost:8080.